gjassoah/fd-seminar-www/content/diy/index.md

 ### Greenlight

 [Greenlight](https://docs.bigbluebutton.org/greenlight/gl-overview.html) is the standard end-user interface for the BBB server (needed to manage users, rooms, and recordings).
 It can be installed following the [Greenlight official installation guide](https://docs.bigbluebutton.org/greenlight/gl-install.html).
 For customising Greenlight to fit the needs of the seminar, I followed the [Greenlight official customisation guide](https://docs.bigbluebutton.org/greenlight/gl-customize.html).
-Customising Greenlight is a potential rabbit hole; I probably spent around four hours on this.

 [![Greenlight](/img/greenlight.png)](/img/greenlight.png)